peterhinch/micropython-tft-gui/README.md

 necessary to 'freeze' core files 1-5 and optional files as persistent bytecode. tft_local.py may optionally be kept in the filesystem to facilitate adjusting the ``confidence`` and ``margin`` values for best response.
 You should plan to freeze any other fonts and icons you intend to use.
-The hardware diver listed above cannot be frozen as it uses inline assembler and Viper code.
+The hardware driver listed above cannot be frozen as it uses inline assembler and Viper code.
+Test programs and other small applications need not be frozen.

 It is also wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
 The test programs require a ctrl-D before import.